Lew-Engineering/libvxi11/README.md

 >   VMEBus Extensions for Instrumentation TCP/IP Instrument Protocol Specification VXI-11, Revision 1.0, July 17, 1995

+The specification is included here in the VXI-11_Specification directory.

 COMPILING
 ---------

-The library can be compiled from the command line on any Apple MacOS computer with the Apple Xcode development tools installed.
+The library can be compiled from the command line on any Apple Macintosh computer with the Apple Xcode development tools installed.
 Simply place all files of this project in a single directory and execute the following command:

 > `make all`